-3 NP-Hardness
+3. NP-Hardness

 In this section we show that Bottleneck Convex Subsets is NP-hard.
 We first introduce some notation.
-Let x(p), y(p) be the x and y-coordinates of a point p.
+Let x(p) and y(p) denote the x- and y-coordinates of a point p, respectively.
 An angle $\angle pqr$ determined by points p, q and r is called a y-monotone angle if y(p) > y(q) > y(r).
 A y-monotone angle is left-facing (resp. right-facing) if the point q lies interior to the left (resp., right) half-plane of the line through pr.
 If q lies on the line through pr, then we refer to $\angle pqr$ as a straight angle.

 The idea of the hardness proof is as follows.
-We first prove that given a set of 3n points in the Euclidean plane, it is NP-hard to determine whether the points can be partitioned into n y-monotone angles, where none of them are right facing (Section 3.1).
+We first prove that given a set of 3m points in the Euclidean plane, it is NP-hard to determine whether the points can be partitioned into m y-monotone angles, where none of them are right facing (Section 3.1).
 We then reduce this problem to Bottleneck Convex Subsets (Section 3.2).

-3.1 Covering Points by Straight or Left-Facing Angles
+3.1.
+Covering points by straight or left-facing angles

-In this section we show that given a set of 3n points in the Euclidean plane, it is NP-hard to determine whether the points can be partitioned into n y-monotone angles, where none of them are right facing.
+In this section we show that given a set of 3m points in the Euclidean plane, it is NP-hard to determine whether the points can be partitioned into m y-monotone angles, where none of them are right facing.
 In fact, we prove the problem to be NP-hard in a restricted setting, as follows: